mako-framework/app/README.md

 ## Requirements

-Mako requires PHP 7.2.0 or higher as well as the mbstring and PDO extensions.
+The minimum requirements for Mako is PHP 7.2.0 or higher as well as `ext-mbstring`.

 ## Installation